 ChatGPT vs Claude vs Gemini: Prompting Differences That Matter

-I ran 150 identical tasks through ChatGPT (GPT-4o), Claude (Sonnet 4), and Gemini (2.5 Pro), each with raw prompts and sinc-LLM structured prompts.
-The headline finding: the difference between models is smaller than the difference between raw and structured prompts.
-Prompt structure matters more than model selection.
+I ran 150 identical tasks through ChatGPT (GPT-4o), Claude (Sonnet 4), and Gemini (2.5 Pro).
+Each task got a raw prompt and a sinc-LLM structured prompt.
+The biggest finding: the gap between models is smaller than the gap between raw and structured prompts.
+How you write the prompt matters more than which model you pick.

 The Test Matrix